 Yes.
 Encouraging people to plan their future housing needs is a key outcome of this strategy and we will do all we can to promote awareness of the services available to older people and their carers.
 Making sure the existing housing stock and all new developments meet the needs of older people now and in the future is also promoted through this strategy:

 Older People's Housing Strategy (pdf 15mb opens in new window)

 Yes.
 The strategy is designed to meet identified local needs of vulnerable people and, in so doing, two key objectives have been identified:

-To ensure that the East Riding has quality housing complemented by support and care provision to meet the needs of current and future residents.
+Ensuring that the East Riding has quality housing complemented by support and care provision to meet the needs of current and future residents.

-Strategic housing authorities have a duty to assess the housing needs of their residents including those in need of housing related support and then seek ways to meet those needs.
+Strategic housing authorities have a duty to assess the housing needs of their residents including those in need of housing-related support and then seek ways to meet those needs.